aztek/scala-workflow/Readme.md

 }
 ```

-Currently, you can only build idiom transformers using terms, but not types
+Currently, you can only combine idioms using terms, but not types (i.e. that
-(i.e. that would be really cool to be able to write `idiom[List $ Option]`,
+would be really cool to be able to write `idiom[List $ Option]`, but that
-but that feature is not supported yet).
+feature is not supported yet).

 When are idioms useful?
 -----------------------